Ovulation – All You Need to Know and More

 - Testing kits

-- Testing strips (can be purchased in bulk at a low cost at places such as Walmart or Walgreens, or ordered off Amazon)
+- Testing strips (can be purchased in bulk at a low cost at places online or at large retailers)

 - Basel body temperature